Podcast Length: 6:15

 The ‘and’ in every performance equation is YOU!
 It’s your twist, your expression, your point-of-view.
 Thus, “yes… and!”

 ‘Yes’ means you’re agreeing with the premise, or direction posed… but don’t stop there.
-Offering your point of view in addition to embracing the reality in the script is the definition of ‘Yes… and’.
+Offering your point of view in addition to embracing the reality is the definition of ‘Yes… and’.
 Your point of view is critical to your performance, regardless of the medium.
 It’s what anyone auditioning you is after.

 Your delivery should never sound like someone is putting words in your mouth.
 If you’re attempting to please everyone, it’s likely you won’t please anyone, especially yourself.
 We need and want to see your point of view, your creativity in your auditions.
 It’s what makes you valuable.
 So BRING IT!